 Kyle Cooper has over 20 years of experience at Cox Communications experience ranging from Technical Installation, Systems operations Center/Regional Operations Center Management, Alarm Management\Problem Management, Network Data Analytics, and Network Planning.

-I am a Principal Software Engineer focusing on Data Science at Hortonworks.
+I am the VP of Data at a cybersecurity IoT startup, FiniteState.io.
 I am also the Vice President and an active committer for the Apache Metron project.
 In the past, I've worked as an architect and senior engineer at a healthcare informatics startup spun out of the Cleveland Clinic, as a developer at Oracle and as a Research Geophysicist in the Oil & Gas industry.
 Before that, I was a poor graduate student in Math at Texas A&M.

 I primarily work with the Apache Hadoop software stack.
 I specialize in writing software and solving problems where there are either scalability concerns due to large amounts of traffic or large amounts of data.
 I have a particular passion for data science problems or any thing vaguely mathematical.
 As a Principal Architect focused on data science, I spend time with a variety of clients, large and small, mentoring and helping them use Hadoop to solve their problems.